Expect More, Achieve More

 How will qualified students be selected for the GLA?

 If the number of applications received is less than the total enrollment capacity, all qualified candidates will be granted acceptance into the GLA.
-If the number of applications exceeds the total enrollment capacity, a lottery process will be used to randomly assign qualified candidates to the campus.
-Once the enrollment capacity has been met, a waitlist will be developed utilizing the same lottery process.
+If the number of applications exceeds the total enrollment capacity, students interested in the GLA will be placed on a waiting list.

 Why does the GLA have a four-day school week?